kunal60/github-actions-test/README.md

 1. In this video, we will add a  python shell.
 2. We are going to use bash in windows machine.
 We are going to do it in a new job because we need a need OS, which is windows.
 Each job will run parallel on its own virtual machine.
-So, we need to add a new job (run-windows-commands) in the same file, same as we did for the previous job name: run-shell-command:
+So, we need to add a new job (run-windows-commands) in the same file, same as we did for the previous job name: run-shell-command.

+See Example: Examples/Chapter2.yaml From Line 20

+In github- after pull, you will see them as separate jobs running Jobs run-shell-command run-windows-commands